Raymond James Stadium: College Football Playoff

 In 2017, Raymond James Stadium hosted the College Football Playoff National Championship, where the Clemson Tigers defeated the Alabama Crimson Tide in a rematch of the 2016 championship.
 With an attendance of 74,512, it was the largest crowd for a football game in stadium history.
-In 2029, Raymond James Stadium will host its second College Football Playoff National Championship, replacing the original host AT&T Stadium in Arlington, Texas after a scheduling conflict force the move.
+In 2029, Raymond James Stadium will host its second College Football Playoff National Championship, replacing the original host AT&T Stadium in Arlington, Texas after a scheduling conflict forced the move.